 How To Help Your Child Develop Mindfulness Practices

 So it seems obvious that every child would benefit by learning to meditate.
-During this anxious time when children are worried about the coronavirus pandemic, helping children learn to calm themselves is even more important.
+During this anxious time when children are stressed by remote learning, missing friends, the loss of their favorite activities, and stressed-out parents, helping children learn skills to calm themselves is even more important.

 Even very young children can learn how good it feels to drop into inner calm.
 When I was four, my favorite game was the Still Game.
 I would convince one of the neighbor children to sit quietly with me, shut our eyes and remain very still.
 I don't think any of them found this as riveting as I did, so it never lasted long.
 But I always had a hard time tearing myself away from that deep stillness to reconnect with my playmates and the world.
 The Still Game felt to me like opening a door to sunshine and peace, and started me on a life path of mindfulness practices.